Member Spotlight

 Each month we will invite one of our members to share their engagement achievements, tips and ambitions, allowing you to keep bang up to date with what others are up to across the sector.

-If you’d like to contact Sue about any of the below, click here
+If you’d like to contact Louise about any of the below, click here

 Tell us about a time that engagement has made a difference to your services or communities?